-I’ve seen them praying to Buddha in Thailand and in thoughtful introspection inside a Synagogue.
-I’ve seen them marvel to the call of the prayer in Morocco and visit Cathedrals is wonder.
 These visits have ignited endless questions about God, about traditions, and wars as well.
 About – again – differences.
 They are still young to make a choice and, in any case, I am in no hurry.
 But when the time comes, it’s going to be their own.
-As I believe it should be.
+I believe it should be.

-This has changed a lot since traveling became regular.
-There is always time to discuss and talk about something seen, something we are about to see.
+When kids travel that “nothing” changes: There is always time to discuss and talk about something seen or something we are about to see.
 Some new taste, how this compares to that.
 There is always interest and expectation about what’s about to come.

 It’s not strange for children to be offered things when they are traveling.
 A piece of fruit, a little souvenir from a place, even advice.

-This puts them on the other side; showing them people who are happy to offer what they have to strangers.
+This puts them on the other side.
+They met people who are happy to offer what they have to strangers.

 Their bond as brothers has become stronger as well, as they find themselves sharing a lot more than they do at home.
 And when fighting happens, not having my bro on my side is boring… so they fix it fast.